-If you have been accused of possessing or distributing a drug analog, it is imperative that you take action to protect your rights by hiring a competent defense attorney.
+If you have been accused of possessing or distributing a drug analog or designer drug, it is imperative that you take action to protect your rights by hiring a competent defense attorney.
 Both state and federal law make possession or distribution of a drug analog punishable in the same manner as possession or distribution of a controlled substance.
 This means that based on the nature and circumstances of your charges, your case may be heard before either a state court or a federal court.
 Therefore, it is critical that your Lincoln drug analog defense lawyer has both state and federal drug defense experience.
 By working with an experienced drug lawyer with this experience, you can give yourself the best chance of a positive outcome.

-What is a “Drug Analog”?
+What is a “Drug Analog” or “Designer Drug”?

 Most high-profile drug cases reported on the news and in the media revolve around well-established and commonly known drugs, such as marijuana, cocaine, and methamphetamine.
 These “traditional” drugs are legally referred to as controlled substances and are outlawed at the federal and state levels by the Controlled Substances Act of 1970 and the state’s own controlled substances act, respectively.

 In response to this loophole, Congress included in the Controlled Substances Act a provision that states any substance with a substantially similar chemical structure to a controlled substance is considered a drug analog of the controlled substance and is likewise an illegal substance.
-Essentially, this means that a drug analog is a substance that shares many of the features of a controlled substance, such as chemical structure and ability to produce a “high,” and is therefore illegal to possess or use.
+Essentially, this means that a designer drug or analog drug is a substance that shares many of the features of a controlled substance, such as chemical structure and ability to produce a “high,” and is therefore illegal to possess or use.
 These substances usually have highly technical names, such as JWH-018 or Cannabicyclohexanol (CP-47, 497-C8), that are meaningless to the common public.

 What Does “Substantially Similar” Mean?